SuSen36/PVZ-XPLAT/Libs/SDL-Mixer-X/README.md

 issues, providing more extended functionality than was originally, and providing support for more audio formats.

+Fork with added libopenmpt support made by Headshotnoby (headshot2017)

 * [More detailed information](docs/index.md)
 * [Read original ReadMe](README.txt)